davepaulsanders/gigSocial/README.md

 8. JSON Web Tokens
 9. Styled Components
 10. Bootstrap CSS
+11. Netlify
+12. Render

 ## Live site

-The live site is viewable [here](https://gigsocial.herokuapp.com/).
+The live site is viewable [here](https://gigsocial.netlify.app/).
 It will require you to sign up for gigSocial account and a free Genius account in order to search the app.
+The front end is hosted on Netlify and the back end is hosted on Render.

 ## Future Developments